 one of the few remaining "original" fan websites that were created had over 58,800 unique daily visitors and over 113,000 pages downloaded, with an annual download bandwidth of 6.35 gigabytes of timeline pages.
 This is down from what it used to be (34 gigabytes in 2005) but still not bad.

 This site has never been about making money, which is why we never bothered to secure a unique domain name.
 It began when all HTML was hand-coded and stands largely as a past body of work.
 This is why no effort had been made to update it to a modern content management system or other 21st century web management system.
 But of course we are updating with new episodes summaries as new episodes are broadcast.

-But we also like to think that the current HTML-based pages give a feel for 1990s X-Files fandom and the web environment that was so important to the polularity of The X-Files.
+But we also like to think that the current HTML-based pages give a feel for 1990s X-Files fandom and the web environment that was so important to the popularity of The X-Files.

 ORIGINS & GROWTH